Last Updated on

 Teaching myself web design was more difficult than teaching myself graphic design, which is why I invested a little bit more money into learning web design.
-However, I kept my budget to less than $100 to learn web design so I wouldn’t say I spent an outrageous amount (and considering I’ve earned it back as soon as I opened up web design services).
+However, I kept my budget to less than $100 to learn web design so I wouldn’t say I spent an outrageous amount (and I earned it back as soon as I began offering web design services).

 Step 1: Learn HTML & CSS

 HTML stands for Hypertext Markup Language and is a computer language to create websites.
 I know that might not mean much to you right now, but HTML basically gives you the skeleton of your website.

 CSS, which stands for Cascading Styling Sheets, is a styling sheet language that styles your website.

 HTML and CSS work together in that you can build a very basic website with HTML, and then make it look nice with CSS.

 Here is the homepage of my website with no CSS applied:

 As you can see, there’s not much to look at it.